Pete Nance

-Pete Lucas Nance (born February 19, 2000) is an American professional basketball player for the Milwaukee Bucks of the National Basketball Association (NBA), on a two-way contract with the Wisconsin Herd of the NBA G League.
+Peter Lucas Nance (born February 19, 2000), is an American professional basketball player for the Milwaukee Bucks of the National Basketball Association (NBA).
 He played college basketball for the Northwestern Wildcats and North Carolina Tar Heels.
-He briefly played in the NBA for the Cleveland Cavaliers and Philadelphia 76ers.
+He has played in the NBA for the Cleveland Cavaliers and Philadelphia 76ers.

 High school career

 Nance played at Revere High School.
 In his senior season, Nance was tall and weighed 205 lb.
 That year, Nance led Revere to its first district championship, and he was named the Ohio Division II Player of the Year.
 On June 29, 2017, Nance committed to playing for Northwestern Wildcats men's basketball team starting in the 2018–19 season.
 In doing so, Nance declined offers from the University of Michigan and the Ohio State University.
 Nance was a four-star recruit and the highest-ranked recruit in program history.
 Scout.com ranked him as the 83rd-best overall player and the 19th-best power forward in the country.
 Meanwhile, 247Sports ranked him 64th overall.